-The report from this survey included measures of satisfaction for eight drivers of student learning.
-The results indicated that the staff mean was higher than the diocesan mean in numerous areas including satisfaction with leadership, a positive learning culture, collaboration, the use of effective teaching strategies, parental involvement and having an inclusive school.
+The staff indicated satisfaction with leadership, a positive learning culture, collaboration, the use of effective teaching strategies, parental involvement and having an inclusive school.
 Teachers rated highly the opportunities for them to collaborate professionally with their peers and school leadership particularly on developing a learning culture in the school.